rajeshchandran-org-b59/ansible/README.md

 ### How to run an ansible playbook ?

     $ ansible-playbook -i inv  -e ansible_user=ec2-user -e ansible_password=DevOps321 playBookName.yml
+    $ ansible-playbook -i inv  -e ansible_user=ec2-user -e ansible_password=DevOps321 003-fileVars.yaml -e env=prod
+    $ ansible-playbook -i inv  -e ansible_user=ec2-user -e ansible_password=DevOps321 007-tags.yaml --tags frontend

 ### Variable precendence in ansible

-    local variables > play variables
+    task variables > play variables

-In ansible, if you attempt to use a variable which is node decalred, then it returns an error.
+In ansible, if you attempt to use a variable which is note decalred, then it returns an error.
     > CLIURL' is undefined <

 How to gather the facts of the nodes mentioned on the inventory: